 This style of jeans is not appropriate for business settings, even if you work in a business casual office.
 It’s far too casual for that.

 You can wear raw denim in outfits ranging from casual to smart casual though.
 Wear it any way you’re used to wearing jeans.
-Pair your jeans with a T-shirt and white sneakers, or wear them with a dress shirt, blazer and brown leather shoes.
+Pair your jeans with a T-shirt and men’s white sneakers, or wear them with a dress shirt, blazer and a pair of suede Chelsea boots.

 They function as a statement piece, so keep the rest of your outfit subtle.
 Wearing them with a bunch of other loud patterns will be too much.
 Instead opt mostly for solid colored pieces.
 (Adding an accessory like a scarf with an edgier pattern is okay.
 Just don’t overdo it.
 You don’t want your outfit to appear too loud.)